 To name a few traditional applications: Thai Boat Noodle Soup (Kuaytiaw Reua) traditionally spiced with Marijuana, a broad variety of clothing and fabrics (made from Hemp and Marijuana fibers), and medicinal products and procedures using the healing properties of cannabis to help calming mind and body, balance digestive disorders, ease pain and fatigue, among others.

-The step to offering Thai Herbal Ball Cannabis Massage, Cannabis Herbal Steam baths, and the like, is a small one, and I expect that these treatments will soon enough appear on Spa and Massage Parlor service menus for consumers who are in possession of recognized medical prescriptions or certificates.
+The step to offering Thai Herbal Ball Cannabis Massage, Thai CBD Oil Massage (also called Cannabidiol Oil Massage or CBD Massage), Cannabis Herbal Steam baths, and the like, is a small one, and I expect that these treatments will soon enough appear on Spa and Massage Parlor service menus for customers who are in possession of recognized medical prescriptions or certificates.

-The logical consequence of all that is of course that Thai Massage schools and training centers will at some point start to offer Thai Cannabis Massage training courses, won’t they?
+The logical consequence of all that is of course that Thai Massage schools and training centers will at some point start to offer CBD Thai Massage or Thai Cannabis Massage training courses, won’t they?